ctcovington/chhk_clean/README.md

 # Cleaner GVDP Code

-This version of the GVDP code is cleaned and simplified from the full version in the `code` directory.
+This version of the GVDP code is cleaned and simplified from the full version in the private repository.
 Namely, we simplify in the following ways:

 1. Assume sampling distribution of the estimator (i.e. output from sample-aggregate) is sub-Gaussian
 2. Assume the analyst wants only confidence intervals and not the full covariance matrix.
 An approximation of the covariance matrix is still given, but it is required to be a diagonal matrix.